The devil is in the details

 Son of man, take up a lamentation for the prince of Tyre, and say to him, ‘Thus says the Lord God; “You are a seal of resemblance, and crown of beauty.
 You were in the delight of the paradise of God; you bound upon you every precious stone, the sardius, and topaz, and emerald… and you filled your treasures and your stores in you with gold.
 From the day that you were created you were with the cherub: I set you on the holy mountain of God; you were in the midst of the stones of fire.
 You were faultless in your days from the day that you were created, until iniquity was found in you.
 Of the abundance of your merchandise you filled your storehouses with iniquity, and sinned.
 Therefore you have been cast down wounded from the mountain of God, and the cherub has brought you out of the midst of the stones of fire.
 Your heart has been lifted up because of your beauty; your knowledge has been corrupted with your beauty.
 Because of the multitude of your sins I have cast you to the ground, I have caused you to be put to open shame before kings.
 Because of the multitude of your sins and the iniquities of your merchandise, I have profaned your sacred things; and I will bring fire out of the midst of you.
 It shall devour you, and I will make you to be ashes upon your land before all that see you.
 And all that know you among the nations shall groan over you: You are gone to destruction, and you shall not exist any more.”’
 (Ezekiel 28:12-19, LXX)

 This is one of the passages in which the Church sees an image of the fall of Satan.
 The being that Ezekiel laments was “with the cherub… on the holy mountain of God… among the stones of fire.”
-That expression, “stones of fire”, is how Isaiah describes the presence of God the Consuming Fire, in Isaiah 33:14ff.
-For more on that subject, see The River of God.
+That expression, “stones of fire”, is how Isaiah describes the presence of God the Consuming Fire, in Isaiah 33:14ff, asking who is righteous enough to dwell there?

-The Hebrew version of Ezekiel’s lament calls this king “the anointed cherub who covers,” which associates his original mission both with holy authority (anointing) and with the Jewish idea of atonement (covering).
+The Hebrew version of Ezekiel’s lament, in v.14 and 16, calls this king “the anointed cherub who covereth” (KJV) which associates his original mission both with holy authority (anointing) and with the Jewish idea of atonement (covering).
 For more on this angelic being’s original purpose and his fall, we look at Isaiah’s prophecy, ostensibly regarding the king of Babylon:

 English versions usually use either “Lucifer” or “star of the morning” to translate the word Isaiah uses in v.12.
-In Hebrew it’s heylel which means praise, glory, shine, celebrate; from the root of this word we get “Hallelu Jah,” the command to exuberantly praise the Lord.
+In Hebrew it’s hêlêl which comes from a root for praise, glory, shine, celebrate; from the root of this word we get “Hallelu Jah,” the command to exuberantly praise the Lord.
 This was also anciently the name for the morningstar, Venus, which shines brighter than any other “star” in the morning sky.
 The Septuagint renders this name with eophoros (dawn-bearer) and Jerome brought that into Latin as lucifer (light-bearer.)
 Lucifer isn’t a proper name, it’s just Isaiah describing how brightly this being used to shine.

 In his Revelation, St. John the Evangelist presents so many figures and images at once that it’s hard or impossible to separate them into past, present, and future.
 Without trying to interpret too deeply, we can see in Revelation chapter 12 an image of the fall of Satan: